hasura/3factor/async-serverless.md

 # Factor #3: Async serverless

 Factor #3 is to use serverless backends for business logic.
 As Factor #2 gives us a reliable eventing system, your business logic will comprise of event handlers (think of them as fine-grained microservices) which receive an event, perform computations and write back to state.
 This makes your app a composition of several functions and confers all the benefits (and some drawbacks) of event-driven architectures like high feature velocity due to the loose coupling of components.
-It is very easy to deploy these fine-grained microservices onto serverless platforms.
-Each serverless backend should have the following properties:
+Serverless minimizes backend ops and gives "infinite" scalability while being cost-efficient.
+The serverless functions should have the following properties:

-- **Idempotent**: The code should be prepared for duplicate (for same event) delivery of events.
+- **Idempotent**: The code should be prepared for duplicate delivery of events.
 - **Out-of-order**: Events may not be guaranteed to be received in any realtime order.
 The code should not depend on any expected sequence of events.

 ## Traditional vs 3factor